kiwicarolin/kiwicarolin.github.io/portfolio.md

 _Tools: Google Glass, Processing for Android [Design and development]_

 PAN is a remote collaboration tool that allows panorama images to be explored in real time between a Google Glass user and a remote tablet user.
-A variety of cues support awareness and annotations.

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://player.vimeo.com/video/110002088' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>

+A variety of different cues were analysed to depict the best user experience on each medium.

 ### Corporate branding material for BAADER Konzept
 _Tools: Adobe Indesign [design and complete production of printed materials]_